tersesystems/blacklite/README.md

 ```

 The async entry writer takes 11 nanoseconds to add the entry to the queue so that the background thread can write it.
 The blocking entry writer takes 1 nanosecond, but then the SQLite write itself must be added onto that, which is roughly between 1k - 3k nanoseconds, depending on batch commits.

+Because the async entry writer takes 11 nanoseconds and SQLite writes are batched on another thread, the functional impact to the application is roughly the same as writing to a memory mapped file, with the benefit of having a searchable database at the end of it.

 Finally, there's the cost of archiving data using a zstandard codec.